Automattic/wp-calypso/client/components/forms/form-toggle/README.md

 - `checked`: (bool) the current status of the toggle.
 - `disabled`: (bool) whether the toggle should be in the disabled state.
 - `onChange`: (callback) what should be executed once the user clicks the toggle.
-- `onKeyDown`: (callback) what should be executed once the user presses a key while the toggle is selected.
 - `aria-label`: (string) a label that should be added to the control for accessibility purposes.
 - `id`: (string) the id of the checkbox and the for attribute of the label, should be unique.